CronusV/Grocery_Tracker_API/README.md

 - Any data that is transferred must be in JSON format
 - Use Postman to handle testing your API
 - Used Jest and supertest to test API
+  - Got 41% coverage because I only focused on the CRUD operations.
+Server still needs to do some parsing

 You do not need to handle authentication, persisting of the data, or a frontend.
 Verify the behavior of the API using Postman and JSON messages from the server as responses.